 10 Unique Ways to Use Oxygen Bleach

 I thought it would be fun to give you 10 uses for oxygen bleach that you may or may not know.
 The first one is obviously stain removal.

 1. Stain Removal

-This is why we SO love it.
+Stain removal is why we SO love oxygen bleach.
 Because you mix up one tablespoon of oxygen bleach to a quart of water, and you dip stains like red wine, or blood, or fruit juice, or if the baby has an accident.
 You just dip it in and it literally changes color and you toss it in the wash.
 Super easy, there are a million uses sort of in this realm for it, so I won’t go through them all but you get the idea.

 2. Whiten Your Laundry